JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 And finally, we can invoke OCI Data Integration Task via `create_task_run()` function.
 The tricky part is to create parameter bindings, which are needed to pass parameters from Configuration and from Runtime payload to the Task.
+The logic of bindings is the same as when using OCI CLI (see [Executing OCI DI from Cloud Shell](#executing-oci-di-from-cloud-shell)), but it is necessary to use SDK's models instead of JSON string.

 ```
     # Define parameters to run OCI DI task